-To help understand the point of testings on dogs and what they mean when purchasing a puppy, we have added this new page to explain what we are working toward testing on our breeding dogs and why it is important to look at a dog that has tested parents when looking for a new companion.
+To help understand the point of testing on dogs and what they mean when purchasing a puppy and why it is important to look at a dog that has tested parents when looking for a new companion.

 EIC episodes generally occur after 5-25 minutes of extreme exercise.
 Not all types of exercise can induce an attack; generally the dog must be actively running and excited for an extended period of time.
 The attacks often begin with rocking, followed by the hind limbs becoming weak and giving out.
 The severity of these attacks ranges between different dogs; some will continue to attempt to retrieve, dragging their hind legs along, and other will be totally unable to move, acting disoriented.
 These attacks usually only last about 5-25 minutes, however, in some extreme cases, dogs have died immediately following an EIC attack.